Codecademy/docs/content/python/concepts/time-module/time-module.md

 ---
 Title: 'Time Module'
-Description: 'Python has a built-in time module that we can use for assorted time functions.
-The following functions are provided by this module.'
+Description: 'Python has a built-in time module that has functions we can use for working with time.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'